Go to University of Chicago Medicine Home

 Ahmeneh Ghavam, MD, MA, attended medical school at the American University of the Caribbean, followed by pediatric residency at the University of Arizona.
 Following residency, she completed fellowship in pediatric critical care at the Children’s Hospital of Wisconsin/Medical College of Wisconsin.
 Dr. Ghavam subsequently joined the faculty at the University of Chicago where she is an Assistant Professor of Pediatrics in the section of Critical Care Medicine.
 While in fellowship she developed an academic interest in pediatric bioethics and has completed a Master’s Degree in Bioethics from the Medical College of Wisconsin.
 Within bioethics, her area of academic focus lies at the intersection of organ donation and death determination, with a special interest in pediatric donation after circulatory death.
 In addition to her academic work, clinical time spent in the Pediatric Intensive Care Unit and Pediatric Sedation suite, Dr. Ghavam was also actively involved in medical education serving as the associate program director for the Pediatric Critical Care fellowship program.
 Dr. Ghavam is now a faculty member at the University of Colorado School of Medicine.

-Catherine Groden, MD, MA
+Catherine Groden, MD

-Catherine Groden, MD, MA
+Catherine Groden, MD

 2024-2025 JUNIOR FACULTY SCHOLAR